n123git/save-docs/decrypt.md

 ```

 ## v2.0 Save Files
-This format affects save files last saved in v2.0+ (high versions exist due to JP version history).
+This format affects save files last saved in v2.0 or higher (higher versions exist due to JP version history).
 Note that all copies of _Psychic Specters_ or _Shin'uchi_ (regardless of update) are v2.0.
 A save file will have v2.0 marked on it in-game if it is.
-The main difference is that the AESkey is no longer fixed, it is instead loaded from the `head.yw`.
+The main difference between the two is that the AESkey is no longer fixed, it is instead loaded from the `head.yw`.
 It is ...... ... . .. .LOREM IPSUM DOLAR SIT AMET {ciphertext, CRC value of ciphertext, encryption key}.
 First, it extracts the last 8 bytes:
 * 4 bytes CRC32 of the ciphertext
 * 4 bytes encryption key
 Then it removes/strips them as they are no longer important.
 Verifies the integrity of the ciphertext by checking that its calculated CRC matches the given CRC.
 It then uses `YWCipher` to decrypt it (using the key) before it appends the original CRC + key (the last 8 bytes of the input) back into the decrypted data.
 Where it then reads a uint32 (32-bit unsigned integer) from the decrypted file starting at offset `0x0C` (12).
 Which it uses as a seed for XORshift PRNG to generate 16 bytes continuously until it gets a 128-bit AES key.